discosultan/quake-console/README.md

 - **QuakeConsole.PythonInterpreter**: IronPython interpreter for the console shell.
 Allows manipulating game objects using Python scripting language.
 Provides autocompletion for loaded .NET types.
 - **QuakeConsole.PythonInterpreter.Tests**: Unit tests covering the expected execution and autocompletion behavior for Python interpreter.
 - **QuakeConsole.ManualInterpreter**: Interpreter for manually defined commands.
 Provides autocompletion for command names.
+- **QuakeConsole.RoslynInterpreter**: Interpreter using the [Roslyn scripting API](https://github.com/dotnet/roslyn/wiki/Scripting-API-Samples) to execute console input as C# script.

 ## Samples

-- **Sandbox**: Simple game which sets up the console and allows to manipulate a cube object using either Python or manual interpreter.
+- **Sandbox**: Simple game which sets up the console and allows to manipulate a cube object using either Python, manual or Roslyn interpreter.